Find Trade Colleges

 Full Precision Metal Working at Hobart Institute of Welding Technology Report

 You’ll be in good company if you decide to attend Midwest Technical Institute - Springfield, Illinois.
 It ranked #3 on our 2023 Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-Located in the city of Springfield, MTI - Springfield, Illinois is a private for-profit school with a small student population.
+Located in the medium-sized city of Springfield, MTI - Springfield, Illinois is a private for-profit school with a small student population.

 Of the 250 students majoring in precision metal working at MTI - Springfield, Illinois, 86% are male and 14% are female.